 Historic Coaling Pier Pilings - In the late 1800s the US Navy built coaling warehouses and piers to refuel their ships.
 Eventually a particularly strong hurricane saw to the destruction of these structures and the Navy decided not to rebuild them.
 Fortunately for the visitor today, the pilings these piers were built upon did survive and offer an excellent opportunity to see some of the parks larger marine animals.
 The shelter created by the pilings, mixed with a deep drop off into the dredged channel, attract large groupers, tarpon, barracudas, and the occasion shark.
 You can also expect to see a variety of smaller fish and colorful coral living on and around these pilings.

 Moat wall – In order to protect Fort Jefferson from an amphibious assault, and to add protection from the rough waters of the Gulf of Mexico, a wall was built around the fort creating a moat in between the fort and the moat wall.
 While swimming in the moat is prohibited, swimming around the moat wall is a wonderful way to discover some of the great cultural artifacts and superlative marine life in the park.
-Visitors can expect to see anything from reef squid, cement barrels, nurse sharks, anchor chains, hogfish, and maybe even the endangered American crocodile that lives in the waters of the park.
+Visitors can expect to see anything from reef squid, cement barrels, nurse sharks, anchor chains, and hogfish.

 Coral heads – Located at the edge of swim area are some of Gardens Keys largest and most well preserved coral heads.
 These coral heads grow so massive that you cannot swim over top of them.
 Here you will see excellent examples of both stony and soft corals.
 Along with the coral formations, you will also find a variety of colorful reef fish including parrot fish, angel fish, triggerfish damselfish and others.